-Are you considering a move to Cincinnati?
-Nestled along the Ohio River, the third-largest city in Ohio features three professional sports teams, a thriving theatre and arts scene, top-notch cuisine, a world-class zoo, a booming job market, and much more.
-Does this great city sound like a place you want to be?
-Here are 12 things to know about living in Cincinnati!
+Moving to Cincinnati?
+Nestled along the Ohio River, the third-largest city in Ohio features major league sports, top-notch cuisine, a thriving arts scene, world-class zoo, booming job market, and much more.
+Here are 15 things to know about living in Cincinnati!

 A Booming Job Market